 We are sorry, but unfortunately this probably means that you entered your email address (the user name) incorrectly when you registered.
 Unless you can think what error you might have made in the address, your application has been lost.
 We cannot retrieve applications which have been lost in this way.
 We have noticed that this problem can sometimes also arise if one application is saved and worked on from different computers.

 I realise I’ve made a mistake on the application I sent

 Please send a letter (no more than 1 side of A4) explaining the error and giving the correct information.

 Will you visit my organisation?
 We’d like to show you what we do

 We will only make assessment visits to organisations which are selected for inclusion on the Grants Committee agenda.
 We are sorry we don’t have the staffing resources and time to visit everyone.

 How soon will I hear about my application?

 If you correctly submit your on-line application, you will receive an automatic email confirming receipt.
-Please see the answer to ‘When is the next deadline’ for details of when you can expect to hear the outcome of your application.
+Please refer to the Funding Guidelines for the relevant programme for details of when you can expect to hear the outcome of your application.